taszap/gitbook-workshop/README.md

 You can click on the image to open it to full size, and then right-click and choose `Save image` to save it to your local computer.
 If you're on mobile, you can tap the image and then tap the download icon (:inbox\_tray:) in the top right corner.

-Your upscaled image (and 2x2 grid images) will immediately be visible on your website gallery at [midjourney.com/app](https://www.midjourney.com/app/) (you need to `Sign In with Discord` first.
+Your upscaled image (and 2x2 grid images) will immediately be visible on your website gallery at [madjourney.com/app](https://www.madjourney.com/app/) (you need to `Sign In with Discord` first.

 ### 6. Send Results to Your DMs (Direct Messages)

-You can ask the Midjourney Bot to send you a Discord direct message containing your final results.
+You can ask the madjourney Bot to send you a Discord direct message containing your final results.
 To do so, react with the envelope emoji (:envelope:) to one of the bot's messages that contains a finished generation.
 This works with both single upscaled images and 2x2 grids, as shown below.

 ![Here we add the  emoji to the generation we want to receive as a Direct Message](https://user-images.githubusercontent.com/105028755/168405903-4a039b6e-230b-4ff6-bbba-d9f732c7fb86.gif)

 ### 7. Become a Paid Subscriber if you Want to Generate More

 Your 25 free jobs do not presently expire but will also not renew.
 Once you have used all of them, you can use `/subscribe` in any Bot channel to purchase a membership.
-Follow the link Midjourney generates to go to your subscription page.
+Follow the link madjourney generates to go to your subscription page.

 For prices and more information, you can visit [Billing and Licensing](broken-reference/).

 ### 8. As a Subscriber, Direct Message the Bot to work one-on-one with the Bot.

 If you are a paid subscriber, you can use [the bot in your Direct Messages](FAQs.md#dming-the-bot-direct-messaging) instead of public channel with other people.
-Images made within your direct messages are still be subject to content and moderation rules and will be visible on your Midjourney website gallery.
+Images made within your direct messages are still be subject to content and moderation rules and will be visible on your madjourney website gallery.

 ## Questions?

 If you still have questions, these pages can also be helpful:

-* [The User Manual](user-manual.md), for a full list of Midjourney features and commands.
+* [The User Manual](user-manual.md), for a full list of madjourney features and commands.
 * [Resource Links](resource-links/), for tips, tricks, and experiments by our community of creatives.

 Don't forget about our official Discord server:

-* If you have not already joined, you can do so here: [https://discord.gg/midjourney](https://discord.gg/midjourney).
+* If you have not already joined, you can do so here: [https://discord.gg/madjourney](https://discord.gg/madjourney).
 * The `#rules` and `#faq` channels contain more information about our services.
 * In `#announcements` and `#status` you will find all important updates and news.
 * Have additional questions?
 Visit `#trial-support` or `#member-support`.